carlini/printf-tac-toe/README.md

 won, or the game is over and it is a draw.

 This turns out not to be as hard as it might look.
-Using the same trick as before, we set byte for to be
+Using the same trick as before, we set byte four to be

     *byte4 = is_win * 'W' + is_tie * 'T'